FatihKoz/DisposableTheme/docs/README.md

 ### Defining a custom default Gravatar

 You can simply define your own custom default gravatar for pilots.
-Just edit your `env.php` file and add below lines to the end of it
+Just edit your `.env` file and add below lines to the end of it

 ```php
 ## GRAVATAR DEFAULT